-Qatar Airways’ Privilege Club Refreshed
+Qatar Airways’ Privilege Club refreshed

 More information and full terms and conditions are available at the www.qmiles.com website.

-A second offer running until April 15 and will offer Privilege Club members an exclusive chance to take advantage of a 50% Qmiles discount when they pay using Qmiles at select stores at Hamad International Airport and the Oryx Galleria, Doha. baggage, date changes, refunds and much more.
+A second offer running until April 15 will offer Privilege Club members an exclusive chance to take advantage of a 50% Qmiles discount when they pay using Qmiles at select stores at Hamad International Airport and the Oryx Galleria, Doha, as well as baggage, date changes, refunds and much more.